BryanJacobs/FIDO2Applet/docs/fido_certification.md

 2.3.1
 -----
 The authenticator implements a global signature counter, shared by all keys.
-No privacy-impact-mitigation measures are implemented.
+Privacy-impact-mitigation measures other than advancing the counter by a random amount on each operation are NOT implemented.

 2.3.2
 -----